 Curator of Best Publication Award

-Pavel Drábek is co-curator, with Barbora Příhodová, of PQ Best Publication Award and the PQ Talks (2019, 2023).
+Pavel Drábek is curator of the Best Publication Award for PQ 2023.
 Pavel is Professor of Drama and Theatre Practice at the University of Hull, UK, specializing in Shakespeare and early modern theatre, translation and adaptation, and theatre theory.
 He has edited the third, enlarged edition of Pamela Howard’s What is Scenography?
 (2019), as well as numerous volumes, journal issues and a publication series.
 As a practitioner he founded and led the Ensemble Opera Diversa, a professional Czech company, and has written opera librettos, stage plays and radio plays, and has translated for different performance media.

 Curator of PQ Performance